 - Try to reduce your monthly debt obligations now by paying down loan balances.
 Do not open new lines of credit or close old lines of credit.

 - Find a lender.
-You might start with your own financial institution, then interview a few mortgage brokers.
+You might start with your own financial institution and then interview a few mortgage brokers.
 You might consider asking your real estate agent for a lender referral.
-Lenders aren't allowed to compensate agents for referrals, so your agent will refer only the top lenders who perform well.
-Compare rates and fees, and choose a loan product that you completely understand, and consider negotiating your first interest rate offer.
+Lenders aren’t allowed to compensate agents for referrals, so your agent will refer only the top lenders who perform well.
+Compare rates and fees, choose a loan product that you completely understand, and consider negotiating your first interest rate offer.
 If you’re a freelancer or have nontraditional incomes sources, you might consider a nonqualifying mortgage.